socadk/design-practice-repository/activities/readme.md

 Some of the ones we have contributed to, or work on, are:

 * [Context Mapper](https://contextmapper.org/) for domain modeling
-* Editor and linter for [Microservice API Description Language (MDSL)](https://microservice-api-patterns.github.io/MDSL-Specification/) for service contract design
+* Editor and Linter for [Microservice API Description Language (MDSL)](https://microservice-api-patterns.github.io/MDSL-Specification/) for service contract design
 * Architectural decision capturing and modeling: [MADR](https://github.com/adr/madr), [e-ADR](https://github.com/adr/e-adr), [ADMentor](https://github.com/IFS-HSR/ADMentor)

 More specific information, also about other tools, can be found on the individual pages.